-Our operating results will depend in large part on differences between the income from our assets and our borrowing costs.
-Most of our assets and borrowings are variable-rate instruments, based on LIBOR.
+Our operating results will depend in large part on differences between the income from our loans and our borrowing costs.
+Most of our loans and borrowings are variable-rate instruments, based on LIBOR.
 The objective of this strategy is to minimize the impact of interest rate changes on our net interest income.
 Many of our loans and borrowings are subject to various interest rate floors.
 As a result, the impact of a change in interest rates may be different on our interest income than it is on our interest expense.
-Based on the assets and liabilities as of December 31, 2003, and assuming the balances of these assets and liabilities remain unchanged for the subsequent months, a 1% increase in LIBOR would not materially change our annual net income and cash flows because the principal amount of assets that would be subject to an interest rate adjustment under this scenario are less than the amount of liabilities that would subject to an interest rate adjustment.
-A 1% decrease in LIBOR would increase our annual net income and cash flows by approximately \$1.1 million because the principal amount of assets currently subject to interest rate floors (and, therefore, would not be subject to a downward interest rate adjustment) exceeds the amount of liabilities currently subject to interest rate floors As the size of the portfolio increases and the percentage of borrowings as a percent of assets increases, a change in interest rates may have a negative impact on our net income.
+Based on the loans and liabilities as of March 31, 2004, and assuming the balances of these loans and liabilities remain unchanged for the subsequent months, a 1% increase in LIBOR would reduce our annual net income and cash flows by approximately \$130,000 because the principal amount of loans that would be subject to an interest rate adjustment under this scenario are less than the amount of liabilities that would subject to an interest rate adjustment.
+A 1% decrease in LIBOR would increase our annual net income and cash flows by approximately \$1.8 million because the principal amount of loans currently subject to interest rate floors (and, therefore, would not be subject to a downward interest rate adjustment) exceeds the amount of liabilities currently subject to interest rate floors.
+As the size of the portfolio increases and the percentage of borrowings as a percent of loans increases, a change in interest rates may have a negative impact on our net income.